nhx-finance/sdk-server/README.md

 ### API Authentication

 This server uses API key authentication to secure protected endpoints.
-The API key is stored securely in **Azure Key Vault** and is only accessible to authenticated servers that have been granted access.
+The API key and other sensitive secrets are stored securely in **Google Secret Manager** and are only accessible to authenticated servers that have been granted access.

 #### Public Endpoints